1 Based on a 2025 survey conducted by Gen, the company behind LifeLock.

 If you paid a scammer

-If you already paid a scammer, your bank might refund you depending on the payment method—and some methods have better refund possibilities than others.
+If you have already paid a scammer, your bank might refund you, depending on the payment method, and some methods offer better refund options than others.
 Of course, if you pay a scammer in cash, there’s little chance a bank will refund you.

 Here’s what your bank can do depending on the type of transaction: